A very special thanks to everyone that helped make this dream a reality!

 This beautiful 6 year old mustang came from the ranges of Wyoming.
 He had been in the holding facility 5 years.
 As the oldest and more set in his ways, Gary has been the most difficult, but step by step, he is learning to trust us.

-Gary was picked out by Trent, and named for his father, Gary, for whom he is dedicating his ride.
+Gary was named for Trent's father, Gary, for whom he is dedicating his ride.